 Harris is no stranger to firsts having been the first Black woman to serve as California’s Attorney General.
-In that role, Harris won a $25-billion settlement for California homeowners hit by the foreclosure crisis, defended California’s landmark climate change law, protected the Affordable Care Act, helped win marriage equality for all Californians and won a $1.1 billion case against a predatory for-profit-school operator that targeted U.S. Veterans.
+In that role, she won a $25-billion settlement for California homeowners hit by the foreclosure crisis, defended California’s landmark climate change law, protected the Affordable Care Act, helped win marriage equality for all Californians and won a $1.1 billion case against a predatory for-profit-school operator that targeted U.S. Veterans.

-Harris’ political ambitions didn’t stop there becoming the second Black woman and first South Asian-American woman sworn into office as U.S. Senator for California.
+Harris’ political ambitions didn’t stop there, becoming the second Black woman and first Asian-American woman sworn into office as U.S. Senator for California.
 Not one to rest on her laurels, the Howard University alum co-authored the nation’s first anti-lynching bill and was the leading Senate Sponsor on the bill to create the Commission for Black Men and Boys, which establishes a permanent bipartisan commission within the United States Commission on Civil Rights.
 The commission will examine social disparities affecting Black men and boys and craft legislation based on research findings.
 As senator, the 56-year old made police reform and racial and ethnic disparities associated with the coronavirus pandemic two of her latest legislative priorities.

 “From the start, Senator Harris has served as an inspiration to not just women, girls, and people of color, but to people all over the world who now see themselves in her and her story.
 As the first Black woman and South Asian- American to be a major party’s vice-presidential nominee, her achievement is historic and I have no doubt that she will continue to be unapologetic, steadfast, and of course – ambitious, in her work for the people.
 The truth of the matter is that our nation is at an inflection point and in need of compassionate and dignified leaders.
 Senator Harris is that and so much more, and I am so very pleased to have supported her in this fight.” —Rep. Maxine Waters